Tiffany270/three-svg-3Dmap/README.md

 - Raycaster for the obj when u click

 ## Ohters
+- Run in http sever
-Well, I have tried to make  my codes as easy as possible to read, and tried to avoid any abstrction class.
+- Well, I have tried to make  my codes as easy as possible to read, and tried to avoid any abstrction class.